Kusanasgi/Kusanasgi/README.md

   $${\color{#9caf88}I'm \space very \space friendly! \space and \space silly}$$

-  ⛔ IF YOU SEE THIS ON TOP MY CHAR, DONT MIND IT IM NOT AFK OR SMTH *~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~~_~_~_~_~_~_~_~_~_~_~_~_~~_~_~_~_~_~_~_~_~_~_~_~_~~_~_~_~_~_~_~_~_~_~_~_~_~~_~_~_~_~_~_~_~_~_~_~_~_~~_~_~_~_~_~_~_~_~_~_~_~_~~_~_~_~_~_~_~_~_~_~_~_~_~~_~_~_~_~_~_~_~_~_~_~_~_~~_~_~_~_~_~_~_~_~*
+  ⛔ IF YOU SEE THIS ON TOP MY CHAR, DONT MIND IT IM NOT AFK OR SMTH, BUT YES IM USUALLY IN OFFTAB DOING SOMETHING- SORRY!

+  (see me walking that means I'm bored finding someone to talk or interact.)
+  *~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~_~~_~_~_~_~_~_~_~_~_~_~_~_~~_~_~_~_~_~_~_~_~_~_~_~_~~_~_~_~_~_~_~_~_~_~_~_~_~~_~_~_~_~_~_~_~_~_~_~_~_~~_~_~_~_~_~_~_~_~_~_~_~_~~_~_~_~_~_~_~_~_~_~_~_~_~~_~_~_~_~_~_~_~_~_~_~_~_~~_~_~_~_~_~_~_~_~*

   $${\color{#9caf88}Sometimes \space I'm \space a \space mean.}$$